Matsuoka Kofun Cluster: The kofun

 Tegurigajoyama Kofun (手繰ヶ城山古墳) is the largest of the four tumuli, with a total length of 128.4 meters, making it is the second largest found in the Hokuriku region of Japan after the Rokuroseiyama Kofun.
 The circular portion is 78 meters in diameter and 19.7 meters high; the rectangular portion is in two tiers, with a length of 50.4 meters, width of 56.5 meters and a height of 15.2 meters.
 The tumulus is orientated to the northeast.
 It has a peculiar morphology in which the front part is extremely widened like a drumstick.
-Large numbers of fukiishi and cylindrical haniwa were found in the area.
+A protruding structure is found near the narrowest part, with a square secondary mound at its tip.
+Large numbers of fukiishi and cylindrical and morning glory-shaped haniwa were found surrounding the top and flat middle tier.
 The details of the interior are unknown as the kofun has not been excavated; however, ground-penetrating radar has confirmed that a stone-lined burial chamber exists near the apex of the posterior circle.
 The tumulus was dated to the middle of the fourth century AD.

 Torigoeyama Kofun (鳥越山古墳) is the smallest of the four tumuli, with a total length of 53.7 meters; however, it was found to have a boat-shaped stone sarcophagus and two horizontal passage graves.
 A large number of grave goods were also uncovered, including stone spearheads, whetstones, fragments of iron implements, earthenware and horse fittings.
 The tumulus was partly carved out of the ground, and has no tiers.
 Haniwa have been found at the top of the posterior circle.
 It was dated to the middle of the fifth century.